ratify-project/ratify/docs/reference/cache.md

 When to use Ristretto as the cache provider?
 - using the ratify quick start
-- only using ratify with notary verifier configured
+- only using ratify with notation verifier configured
 - using ratify as a single pod

 ### Dapr